 a.
 Nonpresorted Price.
 The nonpresorted price applies to mailings of fewer than 300 pieces and to BPM not mailed at the Presorted or carrier route prices.

 b.
 Presorted Price.
-The Presorted price applies to BPM prepared in a mailing of at least 300 BPM pieces, prepared and presorted as specified in 265.5.0.
-265.8.0, 705.8.0, or 705.22.0.
+The Presorted price applies to BPM prepared in a mailing of at least 300 BPM pieces, prepared and presorted as specified in 265.5.0, 265.8.0, 705.8.0, and 705.21.0.
 Each parcel must bear a unique Intelligent Mail package barcode or extra services barcode, including a postal routing code, prepared under 708.5.0.

 5.0 Additional Eligibility Standards for Presorted and Carrier Route Bound Printed Matter